CyberFlameGO/TaskGroup/README.md

 One such case would be an entity wanting to move from one region to another.
-Since entities are stored on the `Region` object, `World` could have a teleport queue where tasks could add `TeleportRequest`.
+Since entities are stored on the `Region` object, `World` could have a teleport queue where tasks could add `TeleportRequest`s.
 These could be processed on the `tick()` method after `computeAll` returns.

 ## Resources